avii-7/Library-Mangement-System/README.md

 # Digital Library Management System
-* A Library Management System Using Pyhton Which Allows To Perform All Basic Library Operations Easily.
+* A Library Management System Which Is Created Using Pyhton Which Allows To Perform All Basic Library Operations Easily.
 There Is Admin Panel Which Allows To See All Lended Books With Details.

 ## How To Use?